riponghosh/ProMediationPlus/.github/instructions/PMP.instructions.md

 *   **State Management:**
     *   Use React Context (`AuthContext`, etc.) for global or widely shared state.
     *   For component-local state, use `useState` or `useReducer`.
-*   **Firebase Interactions:**
-    *   All Firebase SDK calls (Firestore, Storage, Auth, Functions) should be encapsulated within functions in the `src/services/` directory.
-    *   Service functions should handle data transformation, error catching, and return promises.
-    *   Implement comprehensive error handling (try-catch blocks) in service functions and propagate errors or user-friendly messages.
-    *   Use `async/await` for asynchronous operations.
 *   **Type Definitions:**
     *   Centralize all shared data model interfaces in `src/types/models.ts`.
     *   Define specific types for function parameters and return values.